Things to Do in Chicago in the Winter

 Get Some Culture at The Field Museum

-You can The Field Museum is a natural history museum in Chicago, Illinois, and is one of the largest such museums in the world The Field Museum is reopening to the public on Saturday, January 23, 2021.
+You can The Field Museum is a natural history museum in Chicago, Illinois, and is one of the largest such museums in the world.

 When: Open 9am to 5pm, Thursday through Monday.
 Closed on Tuesdays and Wednesdays.
 Must purchase timed tickets to enter.